 You can enable data transfer via a custom domain name for a bucket on the Transfer list page.

 Setting upload domain name

-You can specify the domain name for file upload to a bucket, which will be used first for file uploads once configured.
+After global acceleration is enabled for a bucket, you can specify the global acceleration endpoint for file upload to a bucket, which will be used first for file uploads once configured.

 Setting download domain name